 Under the FDR and the comparative value methods the market value of the units would need to be established at the start of the income year.
 It is noted that Centro MCS Syndicates establish the market value of units as part of its annual and half yearly reporting to investors as at 30 June and 31 December each year of each period.

 Most individual investors will have a 31 March income tax year.
-In this case, the legislation requires a market value to reflect the amount a willing purchaser would pay to acquire the investment in an arm's length acquisition at the time the value is being measured (i.e. 31 March).
-Given the long term nature of the investments held, it may be that the valuation published at 31 December or 30 June is representative of the value at 31 March.
-However, in adopting this approach, investors will need to be comfortable that the value as at the alternative valuation dates (i.e. 31 December or 30 June) reflects the market value at 31 March.
+In this case, the legislation requires a market value to reflect the amount a willing purchaser would pay to acquire the investment in an arm's length acquisition at the time the value is being measured.
+Given the long term nature of the investments held, it may be that the valuation published at

+30 June or 31 December is representative of the value at 31 March.
 Alternatively, the taxpayer may be required to apply the cost method.

+Centro MCS 20 "other tax components not paid in cash" - treatment under FDR Method

+The distribution paid by Centro MCS 20 in the 30 June 2010 period was net of an amount referred to as "other tax components not paid in cash".
+This is the amount applied by Centro MCS 20 on the investors' behalf to clear debt.

+For NZ income tax purposes where the FDR method is used, this will not impact the tax income calculation (i.e. 5% of the opening market value is taken irrespective of actual receipts in the period).